Recommendations and Statements of the Senate Commission on Key Questions in Clinical Research:

 The DFG believes that the framework conditions for clinical research in university medical training in Germany must be improved.
 The SCCR has drafted a statement with specific recommendations designed to support and enhance the effectiveness of clinical research, which is very important both for the scientific investigation of diseases as well as for quality assurance in medical care and the expansion of therapeutic possibilities.

-Recommendations and statements of the former Senate Commission on Clinical Research (until 2011):
+Recommendations and statements of the former Senate Commissions on Clinical Research (until 2011):